Indyandie/learning-rust/easiest-rust/docs/03_stack_heap_pointers.md

 print!("# Hello\n\t- one\n\t- two")
 ```

-Inside `""` you can write over many lines
+Inside `""` you can write over many lines, whitespace and line breaks are accounted for

 ```rust
 print!("# Hello